lantanagroup/safr-content-ig/input/pagecontent/use_cases.md

 ### Actors

-This implementation guide (IG) defines the following actors: a data source, a dQM evaluation engine, a measure source, and data aggregator.
+This implementation guide (IG) defines the following actors: a data source, a dQM evaluation engine, a measure source, and a data aggregator.

-Note: A given system may play the role of multiple actors.
-For example, an EHR could be both the data source and dQM evaluation engine when calculating a measure internally.
-Likewise, a system such as NHSNLink that resides at NHSN and queries the data source remotely may act as the dQM evaluation engine and MeasureReport recipient and evaluate the data, produce, and validate MeasureReport bundles.
+<b>Note:</b> A given system may play the role of multiple actors.
+For example, an EHR could serve as both the data source and dQM evaluation engine when calculating a measure internally.
+Likewise, a system such as NHSNLink, which resides at NHSN and queries the data source remotely may act as the dQM evaluation engine and MeasureReport recipient, evaluating the data, producing, and validating MeasureReport bundles.

 The actors defined here are used in the Reporting Scenarios section of the [Specification](specification.html) page in this IG.

-- <b>Data Source:</b> The EHRs for facilities reporting to NHSN serves as the data source.
+- <b>Data Source:</b> The EHRs for facilities reporting to NHSN serve as the data source.
-- <b>Measure Source:</b> NHSN stores FHIR resources used for dQM reporting such as Measure, Library, ValueSet, etc. that systems can query for the latest measure content before querying the EHR FHIR server and performing measure evaluation.
+- <b>Measure Source:</b> NHSN stores FHIR resources used for dQM reporting, such as Measure, Library, ValueSet, etc. that systems can query for the latest measure content before querying the EHR FHIR server and performing measure evaluation.
 - <b>dQM Evaluation Engine:</b>  Requests and queries patients from the EHR FHIR server and evaluates the data against the dQM retrieved from the Measure Source.
 The dQM evaluation engine validates the data against the profiles in this IG.
 - <b>MeasureReport Recipient:</b> SN ingests the MeasureReport bundles from the dQM evaluation engine.